zouyajing/step-by-step-multi-sensor-fusion/README.md

 </p>
 The RMSE and transformation matrix:
 ```
-RMSE of the 3D-2D reprojection errors: `1.194 pixels`.
+RMSE of the 3D-2D reprojection errors: 1.194 pixels.
 T_lidar_cam:[
 -0.05431967, -0.99849605,  0.0074169, 0.04265499,
 0.06971394, -0.01120208, -0.99750413, -0.16234957,
 0.99608701, -0.05366703,  0.07021759, -0.03513243,
 0, 0, 0, 1]
 ```

 The The space transformation between lidar and IMU is computed by (a) hand-eye calibration and (b) batch optimization, implemented by [APRIL-ZJU](https://github.com/APRIL-ZJU/lidar_IMU_calib).
 One example calibration image is shown below.